 The staff of Meherrin River Regional Jail Authority works hard each year to give back to the communities.
 Over the course of the past year the charitable and community based outreach activities have helped make the facility shine amongst the citizens of our user jurisdictions.
 In addition to participating in such events as Mecklenburg Sheriff's Office Cops and Kids program, Special Olympics and donating items to families in needs during the holidays, staff participated in Career Day and school tours.
-Staff participated in five Career Day Programs and five school tours.
-The tours provided 203 students an opportunity to learn about the job functions and responsibilities within the Jail and how it is important within the community.
+The Jail also adopted Meherrin-Powellton Elementary School in Brunswick County.
+We assisted with such events as Career Day, Field Day, Bullying Prevention and also provided event materials.
+Staff donated school supplies as well for their Back-To-School Drive.
+This project is designed to ensure all students have the necessary school supplies they need for the school year.